A few key questions we would probably ask before we signed up…..

 How do I book the trip?

-You can reserve your space on any of our tour dates by paying a deposit of GBP 299.
+You can reserve your space on any of our longer adventures by paying a deposit of GBP 299.
 You can do this either via PayPal or a bank transfer to our company bank account.
 Your final balance is due 59 days prior to your tour start date.
-If you have any questions or queries please contact us on [email protected]
+If you have any questions or queries please contact us on [email protected] If you’re looking at a 1 or 3 day adventure then hit the ‘Book Now’ button, make your payment and you’re ready to join ‘The Club’.

 How do I meet up with you at the beginning of the trip?